ArianOmidi/alfred-zoom-launcher/README.md

-# Zoom Launcher – An [Alfred](https://www.alfredapp.com/) Workflow
+# Zoom Launcher Workflow
-### v1.0.0

 <!-- ABOUT THE PROJECT -->
 ## About

-An Alfred workflow to easily launch Zoom meetings without launching the browser.
+An [Alfred](https://www.alfredapp.com/) workflow to easily launch Zoom meetings without launching the browser.

 ### Features:
 * Launch from Meeting ID, URL, or bookmarked meeting